AMP Up Your Approach to Maintenance Performance Improvement

 - Proactive maintenance – Identify and correct root causes of failure to help avoid maintenance issues.

 Expertly managing the reliability of every asset along each link in your value chain involves transforming your maintenance mindset from reactive to proactive to excellence.
-But with each department and production line straining under the current global supply chain and market demand pressures, how do you make maintenance a priority?
+But how do you prioritize maintenance with each department and production line straining under the current global supply chain and market demand pressures?

-What we’ve found is this: maintenance performance excellence can be a key to unlocking supply chain bottlenecks and uncovering added capacity and throughput.
+We’ve found that maintenance performance excellence can be a key to unlocking supply chain bottlenecks and uncovering added capacity and throughput.
 Getting maintenance performance right can be like “found” money and dramatically impact ROA (Return on Assets).

 In this economic climate, manufacturing facilities and operations managers constantly battle to increase profitability and minimize costs.
 Increasing production is often one of the corrective measures taken to decrease the unit cost.
 Unfortunately, this “lever” is sometimes pulled without considering the added maintenance requirements or impact on reliability.
 Instead, production is ramped up without considering how long the equipment can sustain the increased output without going down or breaking entirely.